2 Catholic Kids Bulletins Online

 Catholic Sprouts Podcast

-- CS 1030: Saturdays with Sir Roland August 13, 2022Training Guild link: https://www.extraordinarymission.com/dragonslayers contact email: john@extraordinarymission.com Dragon Slayers book: www.dragonslayersbook.comNancy Bandzuch
+- CS 1667: Saturdays with Sir Roland September 7, 2024Training Guild link: https://www.extraordinarymission.com/dragonslayers contact email: john@extraordinarymission.comNancy Bandzuch

 Faith, pop culture, and headline reflections from Fr.
 Mike Schmitz.